 - Bring the chicken back and add cream.

-- Spoon the sauce over the chicken, then let it heat for a minute.
+- Spoon the sauce over the chicken, then let it heat through for a minute.
 Turn off the heat.

 - Garnish with fresh parsley.